Loading…

 Infrared sauna is an effective tool for cardiovascular health, sleep, and what practitioners call 'detox' (sweating out metabolic waste).
 It's also used for chronic pain and muscle relaxation.
 Sessions are longer because your body needs time to heat up.

-The practical benefits: faster wound healing, improved collagen production, reduced inflammation in target tissue, and — with consistent use — measurable improvements in skin texture and tone.
+The practical benefits: faster wound repair, improved collagen production, reduced inflammation in target tissue, and, with consistent use, measurable improvements in skin texture and tone.
 It's a shorter session, no sweating, no dehydration, and available at many wellness studios alongside thermal modalities.

 A shorthand: infrared sauna is a thermal experience (you heat up).
 Red light therapy is a photonic experience (your cells absorb photons but you don't heat up).
 They don't substitute for each other.

 For sleep, stress, detox, and cardiovascular health: infrared sauna leads.
 For skin, anti-aging, hair loss, and surface inflammation: red light therapy leads.
-For muscle recovery: both have evidence — cold plunge or contrast therapy may outperform either for acute post-workout recovery, while red light therapy is a reasonable daily habit for cumulative effect.
+For muscle recovery: both have evidence, though cold plunge or contrast therapy may outperform either for acute post-workout recovery, while red light therapy is a reasonable daily habit for cumulative effect.

 Many studios now offer both.
 Using red light therapy before a sauna session (to prime mitochondria before the heat load) is a sequencing some practitioners prefer, but there's no strong consensus on order.